checksum-ai/playwright-slack-report/README.md

 - 📄 Include additional meta information into your test summary e.g. Branch, BuildId etc
 - 🧑‍🎨 Define your own custom message layouts!

+## 📊 Supported Test Statuses

+This reporter supports the following test statuses with corresponding emoji indicators:

+- ✅ **Passed** - Tests that completed successfully
+- ❌ **Failed** - Tests that failed due to assertions or errors
+- 🐛 **Bug** - Tests that failed due to known bugs (new in v2.x)
+- 🔄 **Recovered** - Tests that initially failed but were automatically recovered (new in v2.x)
+- 🟡 **Flaky** - Tests that passed after retries
+- ⏩ **Skipped** - Tests that were skipped

+### Status Behavior:
+- **Bug status**: Tests marked as bugs will appear in the failures section and trigger failure notifications (when `sendResults` is set to `"on-failure"`)
+- **Recovered status**: Tests marked as recovered will NOT appear in failures and indicate successful automatic recovery
+- Both new statuses are included in the total test count and summary display

 # 📦 Installation

 Run following commands: